Lcrypto/trapping-sets-enumeration/README.md

 # Importance Sampling Cole's  LDPC trapping sets enumeration and weighing method

-Root folder of repo contain instruction to use binary file TS_enum.exe implementation of Cole's Trapping sets enumeration method:
+Root folder of repo contain instruction to use binary file TS_enum.exe implementation of Cole's Trapping sets enumeration method, [1,2]:

 Impulse tree have size (3,5), for bigger tree it take too lot of time and require use multi-core CPU or GPU implementation.